PGScatalog/pgs-harmonizer/README.md

                         (ENSEMBL SQL connection)
   --addOtherAllele      Adds a other_allele(s) column for PGS that only have a
                         recorded effect_allele
-  --ignore_rsid         Ignores rsID mappings and harmonizes variants using
-                        only liftover
+  --addVariantID        Returns a column with the ID from the VCF
-  --skip_strandflips    This flag will stop the harmonizing from trying to
+                        corresponding to the match variant/allele(s) --ignore_rsid         Ignores rsID mappings and harmonizes variants using only liftover --skip_strandflips    This flag will stop the harmonizing from trying to